wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 If I could make enough of a living there and my friends came with, I would move in a heartbeat.
 We ended up extending our "quick stay" we loved it so much.

-Since we stayed longer in Copenhagen, we weren't in Amsterdam long enough that I could justify writing a post about it.
+Since we stayed longer in Copenhagen, we weren't in Amsterdam long enough to justify writing a post about it.
 I feel like a minimum of three days is necessary to "properly" judge a city.
 My bearings are usually calibrated by day three and I can find my way around without a map then.
 Clearly two just doesn't work, the third makes all the difference.

 To summarize Amsterdam, it felt like Copenhagen's inbred cousin.
-It had similar appealing characteristics, but obnoxiously loud mopeds dashed through the bike lanes, removing the sense of calm and safety.
-The only real difference is Amsterdam has prostitutes.
+It had similar appealing characteristics, but obnoxiously loud mopeds zipped through the bike lanes, removing the sense of calm and safety.
+The main upper-hand Amsterdam has is prostitutes.
 I did not pursue that adventure so I can't comment.
-Don't get me wrong, I could see myself living there too.
-But why would you when Copenhagen is so close by!
+Don't get me wrong, I could see myself living in Amsterdam too.
+But why would I when Copenhagen is so close by!